sp1aca9fa/naitei/README.md

 Phases 1 through 5 are complete.
 The remaining work:

-**Phase 6 — Open Source Polish + Power Features**
+**Phase 6: Open Source Polish + Power Features**
 - Resume A/B testing UI: the data (`resume_version_used`) has been stored with every scored job since Phase 3.
 Phase 6 adds the UI to compare which resume version scores higher on average
-- Dry run mode: `?dryRun=true` on the scoring route runs the full pipeline without saving — useful for testing prompts or previewing a new resume version
+- Dry run mode: `?dryRun=true` on the scoring route runs the full pipeline without saving, useful for testing prompts or previewing a new resume version
 - `docs/AI_PROVIDERS.md`: provider setup guide and cost comparison per provider
 - `docs/SETUP.md`: complete local and production setup walkthrough
 - Docker Compose for fully self-hosted deployment with no cloud dependency
 - Remove all remaining hardcoded personal data for clean open-source use

-**Phase 7 — Multi-Agent Consensus (Future)**
+**Phase 7: Multi-Agent Consensus (Future)**

 The AI provider layer already supports multiple providers simultaneously.
 Phase 7 uses this for selective consensus: cover letter (draft → critique → revise), resume feedback (two models, synthesized output), and optional score disagreement badges when two models diverge by more than 15 points.